2018 Suwayda attacks: Aftermath

-As-Suwayda Governor Amer al-Eshi reported that the city had been secured by evening.
-The state-run television station, Al-Ikhbariyah TV, reported that the Syrian Air Force has launched a bombing campaign on ISIS-held villages of al-Matouna, Duma, and Tima.
+Suwayda Governor Amer al-Eshi reported that the city had been secured by evening.
+The state-run television station, Al-Ikhbariyah TV, reported that the Syrian Air Force launched a bombing campaign on the ISIS-held villages of al-Matouna, Duma, and Tima.
 On 31 July 2018, in exchange for the release of the Druze women captured by ISIL in the raid in eastern Suweida, the Syrian Army evacuated hundreds of ISIL fighters from the Yarmouk basin in western Daraa to their strongholds in the Badiya region in eastern Syria Desert.

 Many Druze people were very angry with the Syrian Military because of the incompetent security measures in Suwayda province, accusing the Syrian Government of deliberately allowing the attacks so that they can have a casus belli to reimpose stricter government control over the Suwayda province and end the Druze autonomy, especially because the attack was made by ISIL fighters evacuated from Southern Damascus to Eastern Syria Desert in May 2018.

 Afterwards, the Syrian government offered a deal to ISIL, that the 30+ captured Druze civilians will be swapped in the prisoner exchange for over 200 ISIL fighters of Jaysh Khaled bin Walid who surrendered in southwestern Daraa on 31 July 2018, however ISIL forces in Badiya region refused the prisoner exchange, and instead requested a large sum of ransom money for the release of the captured Druze civilians, which the Syrian army refused to pay.
 In order to pressure the Syrian government to pay the ransom, ISIL executed one of the male Druze civilians captured in the raid on 2 August, and posted the video of his execution on the internet.
 In response, the Syrian army threatened ISIL forces in Badiya region that if they did not release the captives, that they would be destroyed in the upcoming military operation in Badiya al Sham region.